Video links, bios and jpgs which may be downloaded for press and venue use

 Kevin Stonerock Long Bio

-In addition to hundreds of coffeehouses, libraries, colleges, clubs, theaters, community centers, restaurants, concert halls, car lot promotions, corporate events and roadside dives, Kevin has been featured and shared the stage with notable artists at renowned venues such as The Improvisation in Hollywood, songwriter rounds at The Bluebird Cafe in Nashville, The Master Musicians FestivalOld National CentreRupp Arena, and center court at Market Square Arena as opening act for the Indiana Pacers.
-His sixth album of self-penned songs, Twilight Town, was released in May, 2020.
+In addition to hundreds of coffeehouses, libraries, colleges, clubs, theaters, community centers, restaurants, concert halls, car lot promotions, corporate events and roadside dives, Kevin has been featured and shared the stage with notable artists at renowned venues such as The Improvisation in Hollywood, songwriter rounds at The Bluebird Cafe in Nashville, The Master Musicians Festival, Old National Centre, Rupp Arena, and center court at Market Square Arena as opening act for the Indiana Pacers.

-About Kevin's New Album Twilight Town
+About Kevin's 2020 Album Twilight Town

-Stonerock's seventh solo album, Twilight Town, contains eleven Stonerock-penned tracks and in additon to Gabriel Stonerock (electric guitar) and Derrick Carnes (drums, harmony vocals) features veteran pedal steel virtuoso Pee Wee Charles (Gordon Lightfoot, Ian Tyson and others) and five time Canadian Country Music Association award winning fiddler Shane Guse (Richard Marx, Lisa Brokop, Michelle Wright) and well known Cincinnati piano man Ricky Nye.
+Stonerock's sixth solo album, Twilight Town, contains eleven Stonerock-penned tracks and in additon to Gabriel Stonerock (electric guitar) and Derrick Carnes (drums, harmony vocals) features veteran pedal steel virtuoso Pee Wee Charles (Gordon Lightfoot, Ian Tyson and others) and five time Canadian Country Music Association award winning fiddler Shane Guse (Richard Marx, Lisa Brokop, Michelle Wright) and well known Cincinnati piano man Ricky Nye.

-Lyrics and Album Notes
+Twilight Town Lyrics and Notes

 Official Music Videos